OctopusDeploy/blog/blog/2020-05/maven-repos-explained/index.md

 ## Browsing the Maven repository

-Maven artifacts are identified by a group ID, and artifact ID and a version.
+Maven artifacts are identified by a group ID, an artifact ID and a version.
 These three points are often combined into a coordinate called a GAV (Group, Artifact and Version).

 Octopus has published a sample Java application with a group ID of `com.octopus`, and an artifact ID of `randomquotes`.